Skip to product information

 Translation from French to Portuguese

-I thank "Gazeta" for the invitation made to hold a conference under its auspices and confirm that I received the sum of five contos.
-Thank you very much.
+I thank "Gazeta" for the invitation to hold a conference under its auspices and I confirm that I have received the sum of five thousand.
+Many thanks.

 Stefan Zweig.

-It is known that all of us who were born or recognize ourselves as Brazilians have heard the famous phrase that entitles this text.
+It is well known that all of us who were born or identify as Brazilian have heard the famous phrase that gives the title to this text at some point.
 Politicians use it as a campaign slogan.
-Political scientists use it as a maxim: a utopian future that, in fact, will never be achieved.
-What few know is that this phrase, before being created or copied by any party, was actually written by Stefan Zweig (1881 - 1942), an Austrian who, in the 1940s, arrived in Brazil and fell in love with the land of palm trees and thrushes.
-For a man who claimed to be in love with Brazil, he had a name that was a bit difficult for Brazilians to pronounce!
+Political scientists use it as a maxim: a utopian future that will never actually be achieved.
+What few people know is that this phrase, before being created or copied by any party, was actually written by Stefan Zweig (1881 - 1942), an Austrian who, in the 1940s, arrived in Brazil and fell in love with the land of palm trees and thrushes.
+For a man who claimed to be in love with Brazil, his name was a little difficult for Brazilians to pronounce!

-Of Jewish origin, he himself said that his parents were Jewish by an accident of birth, since, in his family, religion never played a central role.
-Which does not mean that the writer denied his origins, on the contrary, in his prolific career, he wrote about many Jewish personalities and themes.
+Of Jewish origin, he himself said that his parents were Jewish by accident of birth, since religion never played a central role in his family.
+This does not mean that the writer denied his origins; on the contrary, in his prolific career, he wrote about many Jewish personalities and themes.

-Truth be told, it was Judaism that brought this great thinker to Brazil, even if not for the best reasons.
-During the First World War, political ideology began to mark Zweig's trajectory, who, like many intellectuals of his time, adhered to the German cause, even though he never enlisted as a combatant.
+Truth be told, it was Judaism that brought this great thinker to Brazil, although not for the best reasons.
+During the First World War, political ideology began to mark Zweig's career, who, like many intellectuals of his time, joined the German cause, although he never enlisted as a combatant.
 Today we know that the real effect of the war was a bloodbath.
-As a consequence, the writer became a pacifist, defending the unification of Europe as a solution to its problems.
-Such a unification never occurred, and with the Second World War, came the persecution of the Jews, this one directly affecting the writer.
+As a result, the writer became a pacifist, defending the unification of Europe as a solution to its problems.
+Such unification never occurred, and with the Second World War came the persecution of the Jews, which directly affected the writer.

-Thus, between comings and goings, Zweig ended up settling in Brazil, where he produced an important bibliography on his perceptions of the Brazilian nation.
-Zweig, upon learning about the poverty of some regions of Bahia, was impressed by the ability of the people who lived there to find happiness in simplicity.
-Something that, according to him, those who had everything and lost it, like their companions in the Old Continent, were incapable of achieving.
-He was also moved by how Brazil was built by miscegenation, while Europe was going through a war in search of the pure race.
+Thus, after coming and going, Zweig ended up settling in Brazil, where he produced an important bibliography on his perceptions of the Brazilian nation.
+Upon seeing the poverty in some regions of Bahia, Zweig was impressed by the ability of the people who lived there to find happiness in simplicity.
+Something that, according to him, those who had everything and lost it, like his companions from the Old Continent, were incapable of achieving.
+He was also moved by how Brazil was built through miscegenation, while Europe was going through a war in search of a pure race.

-It was during this time in Brazil that Zweig wrote the essay “Brazil, the country of the future”.
-Today, would this great admirer of Brazilian culture be proud of the future we build?
-Unfortunately, Zweig just didn't find his own future here.
-Discouraged by the advance of Nazism throughout Europe, and even outside of it - it is worth remembering that Getúlio Vargas, then president of Brazil, admired the philosophy of the Aryan race -, the writer fell into a deep depression.
-And as a result, in 1942, Stefan Zweig committed suicide, along with his wife.
-In his farewell letter, Zweig thanked Brazil, the country he learned to love, and wished that his friends from the Old Continent could see the dawn after that long night.
+It was during this time in Brazil that Zweig wrote the essay “Brazil, the Country of the Future.”
+Today, would this great admirer of Brazilian culture be proud of the future we have built?
+Unfortunately, Zweig did not find his own future here.
+Discouraged by the advance of Nazism throughout Europe, and even beyond - it is worth remembering that Getúlio Vargas, then president of Brazil, admired the philosophy of the Aryan race -, the writer fell into a deep depression.
+As a result, in 1942, Stefan Zweig committed suicide, along with his wife.
+In his farewell letter, Zweig thanked Brazil, the country he had learned to love, and wished that his friends from the Old Continent could soon see the dawn of that long night.
 He, very impatient, left first.

 In this unpublished letter in French, the writer accepts an invitation to give one of his last lectures, a little over a year before committing suicide.